-Campbell’s Cove is 40 minutes or 40 kilometres from Melbourne.
+Campbell’s Cove is 40 minutes or 40 kilometers from Melbourne.
 Its located between 2 growing townships in Melbourne’s west, Werribee South and Point Cook.
 The beach here is not really the best place for the kids.
 They can play on the sand but there isn’t much to do in the immediate area.
-You would be much better taking the kids a little further up to the Werribee south beach which has playgrounds, toilet facilities and better beach access and often less seaweed.
+You would be much better taking the kids a little further up to the Werribee south beach which has playgrounds, toilet facilities, and better beach access, and often less seaweed.

-There are several local attractions including the Werribee Open Safari Zoo, The historic Werribee mansions and state rose garden which is brilliant towards the end of spring.
-There is also the national equestrian centre and Werribee golf course.
-The Werribee river is close and flows into Port Phillip Bay which is great for boating and fishing.
+There are several local attractions including the Werribee Open Safari Zoo, The historic Werribee mansions, and the state rose garden which is brilliant towards the end of spring.
+There is also the national equestrian center and Werribee golf course.
+The Werribee River is close and flows into Port Phillip Bay which is great for boating and fishing.

 Fishing at Campbells Cove

 At Campbell’s cove, you can catch squid, snapper, flathead, whiting, snook & gummy sharks.
-It also has plenty of pest species including toadfish ( puffer ), banjo sharks and rays.
+It also has plenty of pest species including toadfish ( puffer ), banjo sharks, and rays.
 We like taking a few rod outfits at this location.
+The reefy and weedy areas in close hold squid, whiting and pinkies whilst the shallow flat around 5-6 meter mark hold good volumes of flathead.
 A light spin rod to target pinkies and flathead with soft plastics, a medium spin outfit to target squid and a general-purpose heavier bait rod to target snapper and gummy sharks.
 If you just starting then take a general-purpose fishing rod around 3-5 kilos allowing you to target multiple species and quickly change rigs and baits.

 This is a great destination to target squid.
 Boats and kayaks will drift around weedy areas and have much success.
 Take some time to look for weed beds that are visible these are prime areas to target.
 The choice of squid jigs is almost endless here but pick something that will take advantage of the depth and water clarity.
 If fishing by land an 8-9 foot Medium-light rod is ideal to provide extra casting distance and a 6-7 foot rod is ideal when on a boat or kayak.
 Why not read our detailed guide on How to catch squid at Campbells Cove.

-You can catch fish here any time of the day however dawn and dusk can be more active especially for squid and snapper.
-Here is a video of us catching pinkies during an incoming thunderstorm at Campbells Cove.
+You can catch fish here any time of the day however dawn and dusk can be more active, especially for squid and snapper.

 Kayak fishing at Campbells cove